RaquelLores/RaquelLores/README.md

 <!-- Main Projects Section -->
 ## 🚀 Main Projects

-**IrisCore**: Application for Data Analysts to manage data insights from building control systems and write rules.
-I have designed and programmed the main page of the app, right after the sign in page.
+**IrisCore**: An application for data analysts to manage various datasets, gain insights, and define rules.
+I have developed components that contribute to the application's functionality, user experience, and overall performance, ensuring seamless integration with other parts of the project.
 - **Technologies Used**: TypeScript, Remix, Docker, Vite, React, Tailwind, Figma, Git and corporate Github for Sistrol Edison Next Spain.
 - **Features**: Customization with username, responsive design and reusable components.
 - **Date**: 2/2025

-**Wopr**: Application to transform and view big data from building control systems in 2D force graphs.
-Integrated in the Edison Next app.
+**Wopr**: I have developed components for an application that transforms and visualizes different data models containing big data from building control systems.
+These models are displayed using interactive 2D force-directed graphs, allowing users to explore relationships and insights intuitively.
+The solution is integrated into the Edison Next app, ensuring seamless data processing and visualization within the platform.
 - **Technologies Used**: TypeScript, Remix, Docker, Vite, React, Tailwind, Figma, Git y Github corporativo Edison Next Spain.
-- **Features**: Dynamic Graph that renders different data models in a graph with nodes and links.
-Each node opens an onclick information Card.
-Layout with Dagree library, graph with ForceGraph library.
+- **Features**: A dynamic graph that renders data models, using nodes and links.
+Each node displays an information card on click, providing detailed data.
+The layout is managed with Dagre library amd the graph is powered by ForceGraph library for interactive visualization.
 - **Date**: 12/2024

 **NewValue News Management Tool**: Full stack application to add to the existing NewValue website, to allow the Admin to access a dashboard to perform CRUD operations with News.